 Beyond storage, you might consider using biodegradable packaging to be used in a compost bin.

 Alternatively, you could even use fabric packaging that has a second life as gift wrapping — the ideas are virtually limitless.

 John’s Crazy Socks

-Another sock brand (I told you they’re a popular trend right now) but with a difference, John’s Crazy Socks has one mission: “We want to spread happiness”.
+Another sock brand, but with a twist, John’s Crazy Socks has one mission: “We want to spread happiness”.

 John’s Crazy Socks’ customers love it, often sharing snaps of their package on social media — as a result, it’s great for the brand too.

 You might not have the time or resources to put a handwritten note in every package

 But it doesn’t mean that you can’t achieve the same customer love with your products (although admittedly not on that scale).